Approximating $f$-Divergences with Rank Statistics: One-Dimensional Rank-Based Approximation of f -Divergences

 for $u\in\left[\frac{n}{K+1},\frac{n+1}{K+1}\right)$, $n \in [K]$.
 Then,

-In \cref{proof:convergenceKtoInfty}, we prove that $r_K$ converges uniformly to $r$ and prove the rates. {The result then follows from } \end{proof}
+In \cref{proof:convergenceKtoInfty}, we prove that $r_K$ converges uniformly to $r$ and prove the rates.
+The result then follows from

-We examine the applicability of \Cref{thm:convergence_K_to_Infty} to standard $f$-divergences. \begin{example}[Applicability of Convergence Rates] {The entropy function $f_{\TV}$ is the only globally Lipschitz one (up to scalar prefactors). \begin{itemize} \item If $0 \not\in \ran(r)$, then the $O(K^{-\frac{\alpha}{2}})$ rate is achieved for most divergences (including KL, Jensen–Shannon, squared Hellinger, and Jeffreys) since they are Lipschitz away from zero.
+\end{proof} We examine the applicability of \Cref{thm:convergence_K_to_Infty} to standard $f$-divergences. \begin{example}[Applicability of Convergence Rates] Among the standard entropy functions considered here, $f_{\TV}$ is the only globally Lipschitz one (up to scalar prefactors). \begin{itemize} \item If $0 \not\in \ran(r)$, then the $O(K^{-\frac{\alpha}{2}})$ rate is achieved for most divergences (including KL, Jensen–Shannon, squared Hellinger, and Jeffreys) since they are Lipschitz away from zero.

-\item the fast rate $O(K^{-1})$ is obtained if $f \in \C^2([0, \infty))$ which excludes KL and Hellinger and $| \cdot - 1 |^{\alpha}$, for $\alpha > 1$, but holds for the $\chi^2$-divergence (with $f_{\chi^2}(t) = \frac{1}{2}(t - 1)^2$) and other polynomial (\enquote{Tsallis})-entropy functions, and the triangular discrimination generator $f(t)=\frac{(t-1)^2}{t+1}$ \cite{L94}. \end{itemize} For a long list of choices of $f$, see \cite[Tab.~1]{SNRS2025}.} \end{example}
+\item The fast rate $O(K^{-1})$ is obtained if $f \in \C^2([0, \infty))$ which excludes KL and Hellinger and $| \cdot - 1 |^{\alpha}$, for $\alpha \in (1, 2)$, but holds for the $\chi^2$-divergence (with $f_{\chi^2}(t) = \frac{1}{2}(t - 1)^2$) and other polynomial (\enquote{Tsallis})-entropy functions, and the triangular discrimination generator $f(t)=\frac{(t-1)^2}{t+1}$ \cite{L94}. \end{itemize} For a long list of choices of $f$, see \citep[Tab.~1]{SNRS2025}. \end{example}